Georgia Wettlin-Larsen

 Georgia Wettlin Larsen is a Nakota singer who has released several discs featuring Native American songs.
-Perhaps her most famous performance was when her song "Ojibway Square Dance" was featured during the fourth-season episode "Learning Curve" of Northern Exposure.
-Learning Curve originally aired on February 8, 1993.
+Perhaps her most famous performance was when her song "Ojibway Square Dance" was featured during the fourth-season episode "Learning Curve" of Northern Exposure, originally aired on February 8, 1993.

 She has served as Program Director for the First Nations Composer Initiative in St. Paul, Minnesota.